 Ladder brackets are installed where access to a roof requires the use of a ladder.
 When Sydney Anchor Points Certified Installers install an access point they examine the best location for a ladder to be used on a particular building.
 Choice of Ladder Bracket placement will consider potential hazards such as the surrounding ground level, overhead wires, pedestrian traffic, roof accessibility and roof anchor points.

-Once the location is selected the appropriate type of ladder bracket is selected, wall mounted or roof mounted.
+Once the location is selected the appropriate type of ladder bracket is selected and is installed, either wall mounted or roof mounted.
 Installation of the appropriate ladder bracket is relatively straightforward and has little visual impact.
 For metal roof installation a few roofing screws are removed and the ladder bracket slides easily under the roofing sheet.
 Tiled roofs required 1 or 2 tiles to be temporarily removed, the ladder bracket is then fixed to the rafters before replacing the tiles.
 Wall mounting the ladder bracket may be required, in such a case the appropriate fixing method for the wall type is used.

 As ladders are primarily a means of access and egress, many falls take place when people are working from ladders.
 Not only does working from a ladder reduce the movement of a worker but is often uncomfortable as there is a need to stand on the narrow rungs for a long time and holding your arms above your shoulders starts to stress the musculoskeletal system.
 Ladder brackets, also referred to as ladder stabilisers, provide a safe and secure support for a ladder and prevent slippage and horizontal movement.